 Kazimierz, the Jewish quarter, is another neighborhood that cannot be missed.
 It’s hip, bohemian, cool, and full of interesting bars and cafés.
 Just as with the city centre, the best thing to do here is just walk around and look at the street art, visit art galleries and head over to the Hamsa restaurant, which is Israeli owned and serves some great hummus.
 After walking around for a few hours, it’s nice to sit and relax in a comfy place.

 When night falls, it’s the perfect time to head to one of the many bars that can be found in Krakow.
 Trying vodka is a must and there’s a ton of flavors to choose from – why not go for hazelnut or cherry flavored vodka?
 Some of the most unique bars can be found in Kazimierz.
 Two bars you should check out are “Sababa” and “Once upon a time in Kazimierz”, both really popular amongst locals and travelers.

 Krakow is a lovely city that’s best discovered on foot.
 The restaurant and café scene is big, offering food from every corner of the world and catering to vegans and vegetarians as well.
 There’s plenty of historical buildings to visit, nightlife is good and Poland is known to be an affordable travel destination.
 Doesn’t that sound like the ideal weekend trip to you?

-Thanks to our sponsor at Lowell Auto School for making this post happen.
+Thanks to our sponsor at Microblading NYC for making this post happen.